imdeepmind/imdeepmind.github.io/docs/databases/sql/subqueries.md

 | Alice |

 **Explanation:**
-Outer query selects employees who match the department ID and maximum salary returned by the row subquery.
+Outer query selects employees who match the department ID and maximum salary returned by the row subquery - this finds the top earner in a specific department.

 ### Correlated Subquery

-**Definition:** Subquery that **depends on a column from the outer query**; evaluated **once per row** of outer query.
+Subquery that **depends on a column from the outer query**; evaluated **once per row** of outer query.

 <div style={{textAlign: 'center'}}>